Daniel43211/cbverse/README.md

-# CustomBot Studio ToS, Privacy Policy & Patnership Agreement
+# CBVerse ToS, Privacy Policy & Patnership Agreement

-### Custombot Studio offers a service named `Custom Bot`, which is not operated by Bump Reminder or affliated with it, but we have a partnership agreement which regulates our cooperation
+### CBVerse offers a service named `Custom Bot`, which is not operated by Bump Reminder or affliated with it, but we have a partnership agreement which regulates our cooperation

 ## Terms of Service
-The terms "us", "our" and "we" represent Custom Bot Studio, during "there", "they" represents Bump Reminder.
+The terms "us", "our" and "we" represent CBVerse, during "there", "they" represents Bump Reminder.

 #### You cannot make any claims against Bump Reminder, since our Service is not affliated with it.